blockapps/contract-migrations/README.md

 ## Getting Started
-This is a contract deployment tool meant to be used with other haskell projects that interact with `Bloc`.
+This is a contract deployment tool meant to be used either as a library with other haskell projects that interact with `Bloc`, or as a standalone command line tool.
 The expectations are something like this:

 1. you should have a directory somewhere in your project where you keep all of your solidity contracts.
 2. you should have a `contracts.yaml` file somewhere in your project (recommended: top-level or in your contracts director)